-September 2014
+September 2015

-Women who work full time, year round are typically paid only 78 cents for every dollar paid to their male counterparts.
-This gap translates into \$10,876 less in median annual earnings, leaving women and their families shortchanged.
-The wage gap is even more substantial when race and gender are considered together, with African American women typically making only 64 cents, and Hispanic women only 56 cents, for every dollar paid to white, non-Hispanic men.
+Women who work full time, year round in the United States are typically paid only 79 cents for every dollar paid to their male counterparts.
+This gap translates into \$10,762 less in median annual earnings, leaving women and their families shortchanged.
+The wage gap is even more substantial when race and gender are considered together, with African American women typically making only 60 cents, and Hispanic women only 55 cents, for every dollar paid to white, non-Hispanic men.
 Although enforcement of the Equal Pay Act and other civil rights laws has helped narrow the wage gap over time, closing the remaining gap is crucial for women and their families.